uwutkarsh/Renge-A-discord-music-player-bot/README.md

-i have  have just started this , ill update when i have added  something  usable 🫡
+i  have just started this , ill update when i have added  something  usable 🫡